momentum-projects/group--questionbox/README.md

 - Authenticated users can "star" a question or answer they like.
 - Allow a user to "unstar" something they have previously starred.
-- Allow users to search the API using a search term.
+- Allow users to search questions using a search term.
     - If your API supports tags, allow search by tags.
-- The list of questions that comes back from the API may be paginated.
-If so, you should implement pagination in your application.
+- Add pagination to your lists of questions, so that you only show a certain number of questions at a time and users can page through them.
 - Allow questions to be edited if they have not been answered.
 - Allow users to show only the questions and/or answers they have starred.
+- Allow users to upvote/downvote answers.
 - Allow users to follow/unfollow each other.
 - Allow users to upload a profile photo.